Designed and made on the Isle of Man

-Something George Daniels drummed into me as a young man were his ultimate principles of watch design - clarity and simplicity.
-George absolutely hated watches which looked like an Enigma machine, and needed an Alan Turing to work out the time!
-As we curate a new British watchmaking tradition, I believe that elegant simplicity must be our design creed.
+“An uncompromising principle that George Daniels drummed into me as a young man was the importance of clear and simple design.
+George absolutely hated watches which looked like an Enigma machine… and needed an Alan Turing to work out the time!
+As we curate the revival of British watchmaking, I believe ‘elegant simplicity’ must be the core of our collective design creed.

-So, with the Series 4, the complexity wasn’t really the quest.
-Anyone can create a carbuncle!
-The real challenge was achieving this complexity whilst concealing it within a deceptively simply aesthetic - and preserving the primary purpose of a watch - to tell the time in an instant.
+So, with the Series 4, celebrating the complexity of the complication wasn’t the quest.
+The real challenge was to successfully conceal a complex function within a deceptively simply aesthetic, while preserving the primary purpose of a watch - to tell the time in an instant.

-The function which has always stumped watchmakers is the travelling date-hand, since this travels and sits over key date information for several days at a time thus compromising the dial’s legibility.
+The function which had always stumped watchmakers was the date-hand, since this travels and sits over key date information for several days at a time thus compromising the dial’s legibility.

 After several years of drawings and experimentation I came up with my new Travelling Aperture, which I believe is the first time this complication has been created.
 It simply reverses the function, by having the Travelling Aperture orbit the outer edge of the dial, thus removing the need for that problematic hand!